https://www.linux.com/learn/tutorials/38270-installing-cacti-on-centos-5

 Bye

-/* make sure these values refect your actual database/host/user/password */
+/* make sure these values refect your actual database/host/user/password */Create a cron job that polls for information for Cacti (I'm choosing to use /etc/crontab here):

 $database_type = "mysql";